SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Introduction

 \section{Introduction}

-Perceiving, reasoning about, and interacting with the 3D world are crucial to artificial general intelligence.
-Recent advances has developed intrinsic 3D models that generate consistent, navigable environments from simple prompts, supporting both reconstruction and future simulation~\citep{genie3}.
-These representations naturally align with the dual objectives of recovering the current physical world and imagining plausible future worlds.

-Recent advances in 3D scene understanding increasingly rely on large-scale, data-driven models that learn efficient representations of geometry and motion.
-With the rise of neural networks, 3D reconstruction has shifted from optimization-based methods to data-driven approaches.
-Early work such as Structure-from-Motion (SfM)~\citep{Schonberger_2016_CVPR} and neural Multi-View Stereo~\citep{yao2018mvsnet} laid the foundation for geometric scene understanding.
-Subsequently, large-scale neural models have recently emerged: the LRM series~\citep{hong2023lrm,zhang2024gs,wei2024meshlrm} learns to reconstruct high-quality 3D objects from single images or text prompts; LGM~\citep{tang2024lgm} extends this to multi-view Gaussian-based generation; GS-LRM~\citep{wei2024meshlrm} leverages neural radiance fields for improved generalization from minimal inputs;DUSt3R series~\citep{wang2024dust3r,cabon2025must3r}have demonstrated robust multi-view matching capabilities; VGGT~\citep{wang2025vggt} directly predicts key 3D scene attributes such as camera poses and point clouds in a feed-forward manner; and LVSM~\citep{jin2025lvsm} enables novel view synthesis through a fully data-driven transformer pipeline.
+Perceiving, reasoning about, and interacting with the 3D world are fundamental components of artificial general intelligence.
+Recent advances in intrinsic 3D modeling have enabled the generation of spatially consistent and navigable environments directly from text or image prompts, bridging reconstruction and world simulation~\citep{genie3}.
+These models embody the dual objectives of understanding the current physical world and imagining plausible future ones.
+The field of 3D scene understanding has evolved from optimization-based methods to scalable, data-driven representations of geometry and motion.
+Classical approaches such as Structure-from-Motion (SfM)~\citep{Schonberger_2016_CVPR} and neural Multi-View Stereo (MVS)~\citep{yao2018mvsnet} laid the foundation for geometric reasoning.
+Subsequently, large-scale neural models have recently emerged: the LRM series~\citep{hong2023lrm,zhang2024gs,wei2024meshlrm} learns to reconstruct high-quality 3D objects from single images or text prompts; DUSt3R series~\citep{wang2024dust3r,cabon2025must3r} achieve robust multi-view matching; VGGT~\citep{wang2025vggt} directly predicts key 3D attributes such as camera poses and point clouds in a feed-forward manner.
 Collectively, these models exemplify a shift toward scalable, data-driven reconstruction and synthesis with reduced reliance on explicit geometry.
-Collecting large-scale 3D data remains challenging due to high acquisition costs and the strong dependence on accurate 3D annotation pipelines~\citep{yao2020blendedmvs, deitke2023objaverse, roberts2021hypersim}.
-This bottleneck stands in sharp contrast to the progress of large language models, where abundant and easily accessible text data has proven crucial for scaling model capabilities~\citep{kaplan2020scaling}.
-In comparison, videos are widely available on the internet and inherently encode rich spatial and geometric cues.
-Leveraging such data at scale holds significant potential to advance high-fidelity 3D reconstruction and overcome the limitations imposed by scarce 3D ground-truth datasets.
+Despite these advancements, building large-scale 3D datasets remains challenging due to costly data acquisition and the reliance on accurate annotation pipelines~\citep{yao2020blendedmvs, deitke2023objaverse, roberts2021hypersim}.
+In contrast, videos are abundant and naturally encode spatial, temporal, and semantic cues, offering a scalable foundation for 3D learning at scale.
+Leveraging such data presents a promising path toward high-fidelity reconstruction and dynamic world simulation.